logicly-au/pmhc-mds-spec/type/program-type.rst

 **2 - Head to Health Clinic**

 From ??
-Month 2025, the existing Head to Health Program Type is being renamed as Head to Health Clinic Program Type.
+2025, the existing Head to Health Program Type is being renamed as Head to Health Clinic Program Type.

 The Head to Health Clinic Program Type should only be used by remaining